sg7801/Operationalizing-Machine-Learning/README.md

 ## Future Improvements
 * We can try to implement various new algorithms along with running the AutoML Experiment for a longer time for longer time period.
 * We can try new values for number of nodes, concurrency etc.
-* We can use GPU's instead of CPU's to imporve the performance.
+* We can use GPU's instead of CPU's to improve the performance.
 * There was some imbalance detected in the Bank Marketing Dataset.
 We can eliminate it to get better accuracy and results.

 # Demonstration of Key Steps :